 Complaints, Grievances & Appeals chevron_right

 If the procedures above fail to remedy the concern, a complaint may be lodged with the University Ombudsman.
-The University/s Complaints Policy and Procedures detail the policy basis and procedures for involving the University Ombudsman.
+The University/s Complaints Management Policy and Procedures detail the policy basis and procedures for involving the University Ombudsman.